 Sentencing principles form the basis of sentencing decisions.
 These principles have developed through legislation and common law (court decisions).
-Some of these principles include:
+They include:

 - parsimony – the sentence must be no more severe than is necessary to meet the purposes of sentencing